Mephi78/obsidian-help-de/de/Obsidian Sync/Sync settings and selective syncing.md

 ##### File recovery snapshots

-The snapshots in the [[File recovery]] plugin are not synced via Obsidian Sync, as snapshots are kept in the [[Datenspeicherung#Globale Einstellungen|Global settings]].
+The snapshots in the [[Datenwiederherstellung]] plugin are not synced via Obsidian Sync, as snapshots are kept in the [[Datenspeicherung#Globale Einstellungen|Global settings]].

 ##### Hidden files and folders